 Why is Shipping Insurance Important?

 A good insurance policy can help to alleviate that potential drain by covering a portion of the risk involved in transportation, giving you greater control over your operations.
+Shipping insurance is crucial in protecting against lost packages, and it’s important to adhere to specific filing deadlines for insurance claims depending on the shipping service used.

-What Options are Available?
+What Shipping Insurance Cover Options are Available?

 Every insurance provider will have different policies under which different things are covered, so it’s important to check the specifics on your own.
-However, there are three basic types of shipping insurance that you need to be aware of:
+However, there are four basic types of shipping insurance that you need to be aware of:

-1. Carrier Insurance
+2. Carrier Insurance

 This is insurance that is provided by a carrier as part of a delivery service.

-2. Self Insurance
+3. Self Insurance

 This often comes in the form of a ‘customer guarantee’ and involves assuming responsibility for reimbursing or replacing goods for the buyer if they are lost, damaged or stolen in transit.

-3. Third Party Insurance
+4. Third Party Shipping Insurance

 When Do You Need Shipping Insurance?